RuntimeTools/appmetrics/README.md

 The npm package for this project uses a semver-parsable X.0.Z version number for releases, where X is incremented for breaking changes to the public API described in this document and Z is incremented for bug fixes **and** for non-breaking changes to the public API that provide new function.

 ### Development versions
 Non-release versions of this project (for example on github.com/RuntimeTools/appmetrics) will use semver-parsable X.0.Z-dev.B version numbers, where X.0.Z is the last release with Z incremented and B is an integer.
-For further information on the development process got to the  [appmetrics wiki][3].
+For further information on the development process go to the  [appmetrics wiki][3].

 ## Version
 1.0.2